maylin155/Zen/README.md

 # ZEN APPLICATION

 Zen is a mental health care application that deals with mental health issues and provides tools for self-development, mental health resources , and providing professional support for mental health.
-This project is part of my final year work for Bachelor of Computing Science at Coventry Univeristy, aiming to integrate modern web technologies with a seamless user experience.
+This project is part of my final year work for Bachelor of Computing Science at Coventry University, aiming to integrate modern web technologies with a seamless user experience.

 ## Get started